 While the term “Industrial Revolution” may conjure images of European cities in the early 1800s, there have actually been several throughout modern history.
+The history of digitization is long, winding, and continues to unfold today.
 The most recent, which is still underway, is the fourth industrial revolution, sometimes referred to as “Industry 4.0,” and is largely tied to the Internet of Things and how powerful new interconnected technologies like cognitive automation, machine learning, and artificial intelligence are rebuilding the way businesses operate.

-Here are a few ways manufacturing businesses can utilize the digital technologies powering the fourth industrial revolution:
+Here are a few ways manufacturing businesses can utilize digital solutions and business automation technologies powering the fourth industrial revolution:

 Optimization of Supply Chains: The biggest benefit of Industry 4.0 can be summed up in one word: connection.
 Thanks to the Internet of Things - the integration of an increasing number of “smart” technologies continuously feeding new data to an expansive network - businesses are able to streamline their supply chains and develop more efficient processes.
 Manufacturers can leverage this interconnectedness to accommodate changing economic conditions and other unexpected events that may otherwise hamper their business.
 When unforeseen circumstances cause shipments to be delayed, a smart system powered by this trove of data and navigated by AI and machine learning can proactively adapt and modify manufacturing priorities.